tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     The header contains the metadata about the response.
 All of this information is transferred to the browser when you make a request to a URL in your browser (that is, when you surf to a web page online), but the browser doesn't show you this information.
 You can see the header information using the [Chrome Developer Tools console](https://developers.google.com/web/tools/chrome-devtools/console/) if you look on the Network tab.

 3. Now let's specify the method.
-The GET method used by default, but we'll make it explicit here:
+The GET method (read) is implied by default when no other method is specified, but we'll make it explicit here with the `-X` parameter:

     ```bash
     curl -X GET http://example.com -I